Blog

 Signs of Depression in Children

 It’s normal for your child to feel sad or down occasionally.
-However, if these negative feelings last for more than two weeks or the behavior is preventing your child’s everyday activities and functions, it could be a sign of depression, which is necessary to address.
-Watch for these signs of depression in children.
+However, if these negative feelings last for more than two weeks or the behavior prevents your child’s everyday activities and functions, it could be a sign of depression, which is necessary to address.
+Watch for these signs in children.

-- Socially withdrawn – Your child is uncharacteristically pulling back from friends and peers and turns inward.
+- Socially withdrawn: Your child is uncharacteristically pulling back from friends and peers and turning inward.

-- Lacking interest in favorite activities – Your child is staying away from activities he or she usually enjoys.
+- Lacking interest in favorite activities: Your child avoids activities they usually enjoy.

-- Low self-esteem – Your child is avoiding new experiences and opportunities or talking down himself or herself.
+- Low self-esteem: Your child avoids new experiences and opportunities or talks down to themselves.

 Read more about these signs of depression and how to help in our blog.

 If you suspect that your child is experiencing a behavioral health crisis, we highly advise you to seek help from a professional as soon as possible.
 Behavioral health professionals are trained to diagnose people, including children.
-They can put them on the path to eliminating the issue, alleviating the symptoms, or giving them coping mechanisms for living with the illness or disorder.
-Some professionals are able to prescribe medication if that is an appropriate solution.
+They can help them eliminate the issue, alleviate the symptoms, or give them coping mechanisms for living with the illness or disorder.
+Some can prescribe medication if that is an appropriate solution.

-If the issue is more of a long-term change in behavior, or if your child is exhibiting some of the above signs of behavioral health disorders or depression, you can take action by helping your child work through their issues.
+If the issue is more of a long-term behavior change, or if your child is exhibiting some of the above signs of behavioral health disorders or depression, you can take action by helping your child work through their issues.

-Behavioral health in children can be improved through the building blocks that serve as the foundation of the children’s mental well-being, including but not limited to:
+These behavioral issues can be improved through the use of building blocks that serve as the foundation of a child’s mental well-being, some of which are:

 - Unconditional love from their family